 - Ready working prototype.

-- Properly drafted the whitepaper and the remaining documentation.
+- Properly drafted whitepaper and the remaining documentation.

-- Availability of escrow (special conditional account, which takes into account the property, documents or funds until certain circumstances or the fulfillment of certain obligations).
+- Availability of escrow (a special conditional arrangement that takes into account the property, documents, or funds until certain circumstances or the fulfillment of certain obligations).

 - Incorporation (registration) of the company.